nitingaury/Thinkpad-T470-EFI-Opencore/README.md

 - Catalina
 - Bigsur
 - Monterey
-- Ventura (Touchscreen is breaking sleep so has to disable it, waiting for release version)
+- Ventura (Disable touchscreen in USB Mapping so it doesn't messup with wake after sleep)

 **What's working?**